Fatigue: Classification

-By effect
+By type

-Overall life effect
+Uni- or multi-dimensional

-Fatigue can have significant negative impacts on quality of life.
-Profound and debilitating fatigue is the most common complaint reported among individuals with autoimmune disease, such as systemic lupus erythematosus, multiple sclerosis, type 1 diabetes, celiac disease, chronic fatigue syndrome, and rheumatoid arthritis.
+Fatigue can be seen as a uni-dimensional phenomenon that influences different aspects of human life.
+It can be multi-faceted and broadly defined, making understanding the causes of its manifestations especially difficult in conditions with diverse pathology including autoimmune diseases.

-It is disputed whether there are different dimensions of fatigue, such as peripheral (muscle) and central (mental) fatigue, or whether fatigue is a uni-dimensional phenomenon that influences different aspects of human life.
+A 2021 review considered that different "types/subsets" of fatigue may exist and that patients normally present with more than one such "type/subset".
+These different "types/subsets" of fatigue may be different dimensions of the same symptom, and the relative manifestations of each may depend on the relative contribution of different mechanisms.
+Inflammation may be the root causal mechanism in many cases.

 Physical

 Physical fatigue, or muscle fatigue, is the temporary physical inability of muscles to perform optimally.
 The onset of muscle fatigue during physical activity is gradual, and depends upon an individual's level of physical fitness – other factors include sleep deprivation and overall health.
 Physical fatigue can be caused by a lack of energy in the muscle, by a decrease of the efficiency of the neuromuscular junction or by a reduction of the drive originating from the central nervous system, and can be reversed by rest.
 The central component of fatigue is triggered by an increase of the level of serotonin in the central nervous system.
 During motor activity, serotonin released in synapses that contact motor neurons promotes muscle contraction.
 During high level of motor activity, the amount of serotonin released increases and a spillover occurs.
 Serotonin binds to extrasynaptic receptors located on the axonal initial segment of motor neurons with the result that nerve impulse initiation and thereby muscle contraction are inhibited.

 Muscle strength testing can be used to determine the presence of a neuromuscular disease, but cannot determine its cause.
 Additional testing, such as electromyography, can provide diagnostic information, but information gained from muscle strength testing alone is not enough to diagnose most neuromuscular disorders.